Jaouadeddadsi/Seattle-Airbnb-Open-Data/README.md

-# Useful information to know before investing on Airbnb in Seattle
+# Useful information to know before investing in Airbnb in Seattle

 ### Project Motivation